 Brenda Lee Green was charged with grand theft, organized fraud, and money laundering.
 She was booked into jail and was released hours later on $35,000 bond.
 The press did not name an attorney for her.

-According to the arrest report, Green was president of the Health Career Institute, or HCI College, for almost three years.
+According to the arrest report, the accused woman was president of the Health Career Institute, or HCI College, for almost three years.
 The school offers professional training and certification to students who want to go into emergency service medical careers.
 Its main campus is on 1764 N. Congress Avenue in West Palm Beach.
 The college also has a campus in Fort Lauderdale.

-During her three-year tenure, Green is accused of using the school’s debit card to pay for everything from HP laptops to multiple hotel stays in New York City and Los Angeles.
+During her three-year tenure, the woman is accused of using the school’s debit card to pay for everything from HP laptops to multiple hotel stays in New York City and Los Angeles.
 A large chunk of the money was allegedly spent on gift cards.

-A bookkeeper Green purportedly hired in July 2017 was the first to notice that her company debit card statements weren’t attached with receipts.
-When the bookkeeper was told Green kept the receipts in her office, she became suspicious and informed the school board, the arrest report states.
+A bookkeeper purportedly hired in July 2017 was the first to notice that her company debit card statements weren’t attached with receipts.
+When the bookkeeper was told the defendant kept the receipts in her office, she became suspicious and informed the school board, the arrest report states.

-The school informed the Palm Beach County Sheriff’s Office about Green’s actions in October 2017.
-They enlisted the help of police to track down every purchase Green had allegedly made and sorted out the ones unrelated to official school business.
+The school informed the Palm Beach County Sheriff’s Office about the defendant’s actions in October 2017.
+They enlisted the help of police to track down every purchase the accused had allegedly made and sorted out the ones unrelated to official school business.

 She also purportedly shopped and bought gift cards wherever she went.
 Her alleged purchases include a pink Apple watch, two HP laptops, a purple water bottle, and software.
 She spent almost $6,000 on Amazon gift cards and also bought toys, beauty supplies, video games, jewelry, household items, musical instruments, and auto accessories—all using her name and home address, investigators said.